 We recently took a trip to visit family in Atlanta, Georgia and had such a wonderful time savoring all the fall season has to offer.
-We traveled with my sister in law and my six nieces and nephews (check out her blog here).
+My family traveled with my sister in law and my six nieces and nephews (check out her blog here).
 These nearby activities were fun for everyone from my two-year-old toddler to my eleven-year-old niece.
 Here’s my list for family fall fun in North Georgia is perfect for kids of all ages.

 We had a blast at the Red Apple Barn in Ellijay, GA.
 I have never been apple picking before, so I was surprised at how much fun it was!
 Entry was $7.50 per person (plus the cost of an apple bag or basket) and included a hay ride to the orchard, unlimited time spent apple picking, painting rocks (my daughter’s favorite), picking flowers, a cup of apple cider and an apple cider donut.
 There were so many different types of apples to choose from.
 I loved sampling different types of apples as we walked through the orchard.
 Several trees were even low enough for the princess to reach which made apple picking fun for the whole family.

 After apple picking, we headed to a nearby park called Talking Rock.
 The park was right on a creek and offered tons of fun for the kids.
 There was a parked trained the kids could walk through and tour and a park to burn off some energy.
 We packed picnic lunches and really enjoyed stopping here for lunch.

 There are several beautiful hiking trails near Atlanta, GA.
 Here’s a link to a great list!
 Here’s a link to a great list!
 We went hiking near my father in laws house.
 The views were beautiful and we got a great workout.
 It was so much fun to hike as a family and explore.
 Especially as the leaves start to change and the weather cools off, hiking provides is great family fall fun in North Georgia.

 Kennesaw Mountain National Battlefield Park